A Global Spiritual Community: For A Changing World

 In this new age...

-Humanity is moving through a new cycle of growth, and Bahá’u’lláh, in His writings, promises that it’s leading us now toward global peace.
+As you can see, looking back at how technology and the way of living have evolved just since the early 19th century.
+Humanity is moving through a new cycle of growth, and Bahá’u’lláh, in His revelation, promises that it’s leading us now toward global peace.

 "World peace is not only possible but inevitable..."
 Baha'i